glassroom/heinsen_routing/README.md

 This is the first time we have produced original research that:

-* we believe could be of value to the wider AI research community, to whom we are incredibly grateful for all the work they have done and made public and/or released as open-source software over the years, and
+* we believe could be of value to the wider AI research community, to whom we are grateful for all the work they have done and made public and/or released as open-source software over the years, and

 * we could clean up of internal code, apply to public academic datasets, and release as open-source code, without having to disclose any proprietary intellectual property we consider valuable.